warmandfuzzies/risk/README.md

 200 OK for a successful GET to the /v1/risks/ or /v1/risks/<id> endpoints 500 Internal Server Error for problem with the internal server; etc.
 You may use any Golang framework or library to assist in the creation of this app.
-Please include:
-Instructions via a README.md or README.adoc file including how to run your service and any tests you may have written.
-In a For-Reviewers.md file, include any notes, thoughts, etc. which you would like the interviewers to be aware of.